CSV Import and Export

 Exporting to CSV

-To export a document, choose File > Export Events to CSV from the menu, and
+To export a document, choose File > Export Events to CSV from the menu.
+This

-The resulting CSV file has a fixed format.
-Fields are separated by commas,
+The resulting CSV file has a fixed column format.
+Fields are separated by

-rows are separated by carriage-return/linefeed pairs, and double quotes are
+commas, rows are separated by carriage-return/linefeed pairs, and double

-used as needed to allow fields to contain those special characters.
-There is
+quotes are used as needed to allow fields to contain those special characters.

 The tabular format is as follows: